Miller's Girl: Reception

+Metacritic, which uses a weighted average, assigned the film a score of 41 out of 100, based on 14 critics, indicating "mixed or average" reviews.

 CNN's Brian Lowry called the film "a sort-of psychological, semi-erotic drama that, despite its literary pretensions, possesses roughly the intellectual heft of a perfume ad.
 Dated and creepy in all the wrong ways, it’s a movie that might have escaped derision in the 1980s but deserves to get slapped around today."
 Kyle Smith of The Wall Street Journal wrote, "At times Miller's Girl has the feel of a stagey, self-consciously literary psychological drama; at others it seems like creepy noir about a femme fatale determined to ruin a randomly chosen man...
 Only a generous grader would award this script anything better than a D-plus."

-The Messenger's Jordan Hoffman gave Miller's Girl a score of 6.5/10, calling it "a brooding, bookish and bursting-with-pheromones thriller" but adding, "after a splendid build-up, there is some serious lack of momentum that comes after the release of a narrative turn."
+Jordan Hoffman writing for The Messenger gave Miller's Girl a score of 6.5 out of 10, calling it "a brooding, bookish and bursting-with-pheromones thriller" but adding, "after a splendid build-up, there is some serious lack of momentum that comes after the release of a narrative turn."